fablabisastaff/fabisa_site/docs/Námsefni/Pre-Fab/0-yfirlit.md

 Skoðaðu hvað [Hiroe gerði til að undirbúa sig](https://fabacademy.org/2023/labs/kitakagaya/students/hiroe-takeda/) (Hún var valin [Best time management 2023](https://fabacademy.org/2023/highlights/)).
 Hún er með súpergóða punkta um sjálfstæð vinnubrögð.
 Hún fór eftir þessari forskrift þegar hún tók hálft ár í að undirbúa sig fyrir Fab Academy:

-#### The Bootcamp (Self-learning, before fabacademy)

-I thought I didn't have enough skill for this fabacademy, so, I decided a boot camp by myself.
-(Especially board making and making site, about my big week point) Below is the advice from my husband.
-So spartan isn't it?

-#### Advice from my Spartan husband

-- Learn by watching past FabAcademy videos and students' websites by yourself.
+>- Learn by watching past FabAcademy videos and students' websites by yourself.
-- Do not say "I don't know" or "It doesn't work" without researching.
+>- Do not say "I don't know" or "It doesn't work" without researching.
-- Do not say "I can't do it" without even trying.
+>- Do not say "I can't do it" without even trying.
-    * It is also a good idea to drop the level a little and then try to learn.
+>    * It is also a good idea to drop the level a little and then try to learn.
-- If there is something you don't know or have trouble with, look it up on a website, video, course, or by yourself.
+>- If there is something you don't know or have trouble with, look it up on a website, video, course, or by yourself.
-- When things don't go well, make some hypotheses, investigate them, and try to deal with them by yourself.
+>- When things don't go well, make some hypotheses, investigate them, and try to deal with them by yourself.
-- Theoretically explain and seek advice on something you just can't figure out.
+>- Theoretically explain and seek advice on something you just can't figure out.
-  * Explain what you have researched, your hypothesis, your response, and the details of the error in a theoretical manner.
+>  * Explain what you have researched, your hypothesis, your response, and the details of the error in a theoretical manner.

 ### Francisco Sanchez Arroyo